 Imagination is the capacity for people to see the world you are trying to paint.
 Intelligent people like to use their imagination.
 Don’t insult their intelligence by over-explaining, but also don’t abuse their intelligence by starving it.

 Use active verbs and concrete nouns and you will naturally create images.
 “The buzzard bled.”
 Introduce one, two, or all of the five senses (sight, smell, touch, taste, and sound), and you’ll enhance those images: “The screaming buzzard bled.”

-I use very precise language to tell you what he was doing: he wasn’t talking, he was “quibbling.”
+I use very descriptive language to tell you what he was doing — he wasn’t talking, he was “quibbling.”
 Something entirely different than chatting.

 3. Evoke emotion

 You can naturally get mood into your sentences if you follow the two steps above, but as a copywriter you don’t want emotion to be an afterthought.

 You must carefully plan and manufacture emotion in your copywriting offers.